danielireson/megabus-scraper-client/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification
+# minify and build for production
 npm run build
 ```